maxuver/api_final_yatube/README.md

 ### Description
-Yatub API is a social network project that includes the following features: posting messages, commenting on posts, subscribing and unsubscribing from authors.
+Yatube API is a social network project that includes the following features: posting messages, commenting on posts, subscribing and unsubscribing from authors.
 ### Technologies
 Python 3.9, Django 2.2.16, DRF, JWT + Djoser
 ### Running the project in dev mode